 Having a clear call to action applies to any form of online marketing.
 However, there is less space in mobile emails.
 Email subscribers may not want to scroll down on their smartphones to find the call to action.
 Additionally, smaller links can be difficult to click from a mobile screen.

-3. Don’t place unsubscribe button too close to the call to action
+3. Don’t place the unsubscribe button too close to the call to action

 Since there is limited space in a mobile email, marketers need to ensure they aren’t placing the primary call to action near the unsubscribe link.
 If a recipient tries to click the call to action and accidentally taps the wrong spot, he or she can end up opting out of further emails.

-There’s no doubt email can still attract new business, but marketers need to consider mobile email design so they can consider to produce effective content.
+There’s no doubt email can still attract new business, but marketers need to consider mobile email design so they can consider producing effective content.